Malinslee

-Malinslee is an estate in the town of Telford and Wrekin, Shropshire, England.
-It is near the Town Park and Telford Shopping Centre, and next to the Dawley area.
+Malinslee is an estate in the towns of Dawley and Telford in the Telford and Wrekin borough of Shropshire, England.
+It is near the Town Park and Telford Shopping Centre.

 History

 Malinslee was formerly served by the Coalport branch line which ran from Hadley station to Coalport East.
 Malins Lee station opened in 1860 and closed in 1952, and the trackbed and station site have been built over.

 Formerly it had a pub, the Shropshire Lad which also had a bowling green, but this was demolished to make way for a new school and new shops.

 The estate had a Youth Centre, near the church; this was subject to much vandalism and was demolished in the early 2000s.

 Schools

 The earlier schools were St. Leonard's Primary School and Langley Junior School, which were demolished to make way for a new school called Old Park School.
 Malinslee Junior School was demolished to make way for housing.